The Washington Wilderness Hike

 The route followed during this two-hour plus rugged ramble through northwest D.C. parkland is never far from city streets and busy neighborhoods, yet we guarantee participants will be hard-pressed to know exactly where they are much of the time, such is the remote and peaceful nature of the hiking trails traversed.
 All we’ll reveal is that the hike starts in Woodley Park and concludes in Georgetown.

 TAKE NOTE: this is not a casual stroll; it is a hike that covers rugged terrain.
-Participants should wear sturdy hiking shoes or boots and be prepared to walk uphill and down, climb some stairs, encounter potentially wet and slippery fallen leaves.
+Participants should wear sturdy hiking shoes or boots and be prepared to walk uphill and down, climb some stairs, and encounter potentially wet and slippery fallen leaves.
 The hike usually lasts two hours and 30 minutes.

 Also available for private and group tour bookings.
 Email firstname.lastname@example.org for more information.